learn-academy-2022-foxtrot/foxtrot-first-repo/github-tawn.md

-Wassup Yall, this is the first iteration.
+this is the second iteration

+adding to this one also.